Create and Manage Compute Pools

 -

-In the Mode screen, configure how you want to provision this compute pool.
+On the Mode page, configure how you want to provision this Compute Pool.

 -